Revised: 01/27/2026

 Use curly brackets to access the question values.
 For example, if you wanted to add two field amounts, your formula would be {question19} + {question20}.
 For calculated fields that the applicant should not see, you can uncheck “Visible.”
 It will still calculate if hidden.

-• File Upload: upload file.
-Many details can be specified via the Properties tab, such as maximum file size and accepted file formats as well as the preview area.
-File formats are restricted by a comma-separated list of file extensions, including periods e.g., .jpg,.pdf,.png.
-For security, it is important that you strictly specify the file formats allowed to be uploaded into the survey.
-Each field is limited to one file only.
+- File Upload: upload file.
+Many details can be specified in the Properties tab, including the maximum file size, accepted file formats, and the preview area.
+File formats are restricted by a comma-separated list of file extensions, including periods, e.g., .jpg,.pdf,.png.
+For security, it is important that you specify the file formats allowed for upload to the survey.
+Each field is limited to a single file.

 Accepted file types are = txt, rtf, doc, docx, xls, xlsx, png, jpg, jpeg, gif, csv, ppt, pptx, pdf, mp4